hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-server.html.md

     ![Azure DevOps Server Screenshot: Adding a new VCS Provider in Terraform Cloud](./images/azure-devops-server-add-vcs-provider.png)

 2. The next page has a drop-down and several text fields.
-Select "Azure DevOps Server" from the drop-down.
+Select "**Azure DevOps Server**" from the drop-down.

 3. (Optional) Enter a display name for your Azure DevOps Server VCS Provider.